 False: If it ain’t broke, don’t fix it.
 Professional podcasters everywhere have adopted a pretty traditional ad-sales model where brands like MailChimp and Squarespace pay for a “native ad,” according to freelancer and podcaster Ann Friedman.
 For now, podcasting relies on a pretty simple and effective way to make money.

-False: As reported by Wareable (a whole site devoted to coverage of wearables), the wearable tech market is set to explode from $12 billion in 2015 to $25 billion in 2019, according to CCS Insight.
+False: As reported by Wareable, the wearable tech market is set to explode from $12 billion in 2015 to $25 billion in 2019, according to CCS Insight.

-False: This prediction—aka #EduardoSaverinGetsHisRevenge—is too difficult to determine at this time.
+False: This prediction is too difficult to determine at this time.
 Besides, the company itself is doing well stock-wise and preparing to do battle with YouTube over video.
 Twitter is the one we should be worrying about.

-If we’re keeping score, about 5 of our 12 serious predictions came true.
+If we’re keeping score, about five of our 12 predictions came true.
 That’s not bad!
 Stay tuned for our predictions for 2016 where we’re narrowing our focus and continuing to rely on intuition.
-There’s no exact method, science or magic behind our predictions—just our keen observations, hopes and wishes.
+There’s no exact method, science, or magic behind our predictions—just our keen observations, hopes, and wishes.